 Luxury Fine Art ROMA Moulding Custom Frames

-One of my favorite styles of framing is using beautiful natural wood moldings from ROMA Moulding.
-The rich texture and natural colors accentuate the beauty of the photo and compliment the style for an exclusive rich look.
+One of my favourite styles of framing is using beautiful natural wood mouldings from ROMA Moulding.
+The rich texture and natural colours accentuate the beauty of the photo and compliment the style for an exclusive rich look.
 I personally build every frame and a liner for a 100% artisan product.
-All moldings I use are Italian Imports.
+All mouldings I use are Italian Imports.

 ROMA Tabacchino Collection

 This collection comes in 5 different tones from light brown to near black.
 I find myself most often using 3 of them.
-Those are Tobacco Leaf, Cigar Leaf, and Dark Ash.
+These are Tobacco Leaf, Cigar Leaf, and Dark Ash.

-A four-inch wide frame combined with a custom seamless linen-wrapped liner creates an amazing combination.
+A four-inch wide frame combined with a custom seamless linen-wrapped liner creates a fantastic combination.
 It draws focus tho the photo and provides plenty of separation from the display environment.